open-mmlab/mmfewshot/tools/data/classification/README.md

-# Data Preparation for Few Shot Detection
+# Data Preparation for Few Shot Classification

 It is recommended to symlink the dataset root to `$MMFEWSHOT/data`.
 If your folder structure is different, you may need to change the corresponding paths in config files.